kapkip/Skeetoids/README.md

 :seeking_host – Foraging flight patterns driven by a random walk, searching for a blood meal.

-:digesting – A post-feed metabolic rest phase governed by internal countdown timers.
+:digesting – A post-feed rest phase governed by internal countdown timers.

 :seeking_water – A survival mode triggered when internal hydration thresholds drop, overriding other behaviors and forcing flight vectors toward the nearest aquatic resource grid coordinates.